acutesoftware/lifepim/README.md

-# LifePIM
+# LifePIM Desktop

-##### Personal Information Manager for Life (Planning)

-API and sample web application for long term personal information management.<br />

-The web interface will allow you to run local data collection and gathering tools.
+https://www.lifepim.com is designed to be a Personal Information Manager for Life, but not all personal data should be kept online.
+Sure, it's fine to keep shopping lists, ideas, and notes and appointment reminders online  - but things like passwords, some photos, that amazing idea for a perpetual motion machine should be kept secure.

+This repository contains scripts and an upcoming Desktop version you can run on your local PC (to keep sensitive data local).
+You can still interface with the live site but you get to choose which data gets uploaded to your lifepim account.

+##Status
+Planning stage - nothing significant works yet!

 ## Quick Start
 This github repository [https://github.com/acutesoftware/lifepim](https://github.com/acutesoftware/lifepim) contains the latest code, but the current public release is available via